paulmillr/noble-hashes/README.md

 4. **Dependencies** are minimal:
    - All deps are prevented from automatic updates and have locked-down version ranges.
 Every update is checked with `npm-diff`
    - Updates themselves are rare, to ensure rogue updates are not catched accidentally
-   - One dependency [noble-hashes](https://github.com/paulmillr/noble-hashes) is used, by the same author, to provide hashing functionality
 5. devDependencies are only used if you want to contribute to the repo.
 They are disabled for end-users:
    - scure-base, scure-bip32, scure-bip39, micro-bmark and micro-should are developed by the same author and follow identical security practices
    - prettier (linter), fast-check (property-based testing) and typescript are used for code quality, vector generation and ts compilation.
 The packages are big, which makes it hard to audit their source code thoroughly and fully